-• Username and Password authentication using a Radius Server.
+Username and Password authentication using a Radius Server.
 The user will provide his/her password.
 Both user ID and password will be authenticated by a Radius server using the Radius protocol.

 The Radius authentication is based on 32 bytes of authentication data sent from the CoSign appliance to the Radius Server.
 16 bytes are randomly generated by the CoSign appliance.
 Therefore the probability of random attempt to succeed is:

-One in $(2^{128})$ , this is less that 1 in 1,000,000.
+One in (2^128), this is less than 1 in 1,000,000.

 It takes the module 1msec to process a signature request and 60,000 signature requests in 1 minute.
 Therefore, the probability of a random attempt to succeed during a minute is:

-One in $(2^{128}/60000)$ , this is less that 1 in 100,000.
+One in (2^128/60000), this is less than 1 in 100,000.